About Me

 My Story

-Mihal graduated the University of Southern California with a bachelor's degree (1996) in humanities/theater/film, and Antioch University with a master's degree (2012) in clinical psychology.
-Also, Mihal attended the UCLA Film Extension Program, and Lee Strassberg Acting School (to expand her understanding of filmmaking / human behavior.)
+In 1996, I graduated the University of Southern California with a bachelor's degree, in humanities/theater/film, and attended the UCLA Film Extension Program, and Lee Strassberg Acting School (to expand my understanding of filmmaking / human behavior.)
+I then proceeded to be involved in the entertainment industry in various capacities.
+Until, I burnt out and decided to shift yet again, into -- Psychology.
+Real life stories and characters, which was both the same and different then filmmaking.

-In her private practice, Mihal combines her skill and experience in psychotherapy and filmmaking to provide a variety of services - ranging from individual and conjoint therapy sessions (which includes families, friendships, and work relationships), to creative sessions, to consulting on projects and in companies (interpersonal and strategies.)
+In my private practice, Mihal combines her skill and experience in psychotherapy and filmmaking to provide a variety of services - ranging from individual and conjoint therapy sessions (which includes families, friendships, and work relationships), to creative sessions, to consulting on projects and in companies (interpersonal and strategies.)

-Mihal's main focus is working with couples, families, and other relational dynamics - such as, friendships, co-workers, and relationship to self, others, and the world around us.
+My main focus is working with couples, families, and other relational dynamics - such as, friendships, co-workers, and relationship to self, others, and the world around us.

-Mihal works with couples - and any other dynamics - navigating pre-marriage, marriage/relationship expansions (ie open, poly), conflicts, infidelity/betrayal, reconciliations / healing, and endings - ie separation, divorce, co-parenting.
-Mihal's open-mindedness and non-judgmental approach is helpful to her Clients in the work they do together.
+I work with couples - and any other dynamics - navigating pre-marriage, marriage/relationship expansions (ie open, poly), conflicts, infidelity/betrayal, reconciliations / healing, and endings - ie separation, divorce, co-parenting.

-"I've learned so much, and continue to, from my own relationships (the healthy and not so healthy parts), conflicts, and resolutions; all that, combined with my clinical interest and research, is a helpful combo that I offer to Clients."
+I've learned so much, and continue to, from my own relationships (the healthy and not so healthy parts), conflicts, and resolutions; all that, combined with my clinical interest and research, is a helpful combo that I offer to Clients.

-Mihal's approach is mix-modality - mainly humanistic, relational, existential, cognitive-behavioral, and experiential - integrating a balance of cognition, education, strategy, and mindfulness.
+My approach is mix-modality - mainly humanistic, relational, existential, cognitive-behavioral, and experiential - integrating a balance of cognition, education, strategy, and mindfulness.

-"From my perspective and experience, Therapy can be a journey of inquiry, exploration, discovery, and healing.
+From my perspective and experience, Therapy can be a journey of inquiry, exploration, discovery, and healing.

 A place to gain helpful knowledge, insight, and tools.
-I myself have been (and am) a Client, and know how beneficial and rejuvenating it can be - in both challenging and rewarding ways."
+I myself have been (and am) a Client, and know how beneficial and rejuvenating it can be - in both challenging and rewarding ways.

 "IT'S NOT WHAT YOU LOOK AT THAT MATTERS, IT'S WHAT YOU SEE."